 Disclaimer: Please note that this temporary fix is not endorsed by Plugin Alliance and you must use at your own risk.
 Plugin Alliance say that they are working on an official fix.
 SIP must be disabled in order for this workaround to work and should be re-enabled as soon as an official fix is released by Plugin Alliance.
 Disabling SIP (System Integrity Protection) poses a security risk and should only be disabled when it is absolutely necessary.

-Sales of “Hurt” have been going well.
-I would like to take this time, to thank all the fans who have made this a tremendous experience.
+Here’s the pic of the day, do enjoy.
+Alexander Lindo would like to take this time, to thank all the fans who have and continue to make this a tremendous experience.
 There is more to come, in the near future!
-I look forward to your continued support.
-Remember to be strong and confident. – Alexander Lindo
+Alexander look’s forward to your continued support.
+Remember to be strong and confident!

 Music is an art-form.
 It builds, strengthens and enhances the human life.
 It is built with the purpose of delivering a message.
 It is therefore extremely important to ensure that (as artists, producers, and engineers) our message is delivered in the most accurate way possible.
 In the “Studio Tips” series I discuss methods on how to enhance the experience and delivery of “the song”.
 Enjoy!